TerikaJ/Soc-Honeynet/README.md

 ![Cloud Honeynet / SOC](https://i.imgur.com/ZWxe03e.jpg)

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
+In this project, I constructed a mini honeynet in Azure, integrating log sources from various resources into a Log Analytics workspace.
+This data was utilized by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
+I measured security metrics in the initial, unsecured environment for 24 hours, then applied security controls to harden the environment, followed by another 24-hour measurement period.
+The results of these metrics, which are detailed below, demonstrate the impact of the applied security controls:

 The metrics we will show are:
 - SecurityEvent (Windows Event Logs)
 - Syslog (Linux Event Logs)
 - SecurityAlert (Log Analytics Alerts Triggered)